wp-plugins/refersion-for-woocommerce/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Screenshots ==
+1. Your own customized Refersion dashboard.
-1. Install Refersion tracking using an easy to use interface
+2. Install Refersion tracking using an easy to use interface

 == Changelog ==
 v1.0